"When you can’t go back, you have to worry only about the best way of moving forward."

 "We don’t like their sound, and guitar music is on the way out" – Decca Recording Co., rejecting the Beatles, 1962.

 - Most companies still face dramatically lower demand for their products and services.
-Regardless of whether a state has imposed a “wear a mask” order, consumer behavior and consumer confidence will continue to be affected until this is largely behind us.
+Consumer behavior and consumer confidence will continue to be affected until this is largely behind us.

 - Businesses have used PPP funds to keep employees on the payroll up to now, but as those funds are exhausted and demand stays muted because consumers are nervous, costs need to be cut.
 That means more layoffs, which further reduces demand.

-- Distancing and sanitizing help, but until there is a vaccine, there is no “business as usual”.
+- Distancing and sanitizing help, but until we achieve herd immunity there is no “business as usual”.

 - Most businesses are experiencing lost productivity or incurring additional costs to keep their employees safe.